sanilshah01/ClickHouse-Column-Storage/README.md

 ## System Requirements

-> **Warning:** Building ClickHouse from source requires significant resources.
-If you only want to run Experiment 3 (disable mark cache — a runtime change) using the stock Docker image, no full build is required.
-Experiments 1, 2, 4, and 5 require a custom-compiled binary.

 | Component | Requirement |
 |---|---|
 | Operating System | Linux (Ubuntu 20.04+) or macOS.
 Windows users should use **WSL2**. |